-The final proposed scoring rubric is included in the version of this Initial Proposal that is submitted to NTIA.
+The final proposed scoring rubric will be included in this appendix in the version of this Initial Proposal that is submitted to NTIA.
 See Section 5.3 for more details.

 Appendix F: Public comment posting

 As described in Section 18, the CPUC made the Initial Proposal Volume II available on its website for public comment for a period of 30 days.
 Images of the posting are included below.